T

 landmark

-A UNESCO World Heritage site, the Palace of Versailles was the principal royal residence of France from 1682 until the French Revolution.
-Explore the opulent State Apartments, the Hall of Mirrors, and the vast gardens.
+A UNESCO World Heritage site, this opulent former royal residence showcases the grandeur of French monarchy.
+Explore the Hall of Mirrors, the Royal Apartments, and the vast, manicured gardens.

-• Allocate a full day if you wish to explore the entire estate, including the Trianon palaces and Marie Antoinette's Hamlet.
+• Allow a full day if you wish to explore the Trianon estates and Marie Antoinette's Hamlet.

 2. Midday